leonie1022/Kindergarten-Notbetreuung/DEPLOYMENT-INFINITYFREE-NETLIFY.md

 ## Troubleshooting
 - 404 on `/api/dates`: upload `.htaccess` to `htdocs/api/` and verify rewrites.
-- CORS errors in browser console: confirm your exact Netlify URL is listed in `CORS_ORIGINS`.
+- CORS errors in browser console (when not using proxy): confirm your exact Netlify URL is listed in `CORS_ORIGINS`.
 - PHP errors: check InfinityFree error logs in the Control Panel; ensure PHP 8.0+.